2005 Świnna rail crash: Accident

-The railway rules of Polish law, along with PKP Polskie Linie Kolejowe internal regulations, state in general, that a runaway carriages, if possible, has to be directed onto a dead-end track, otherwise: derailed in any possible way.
-Moreover, it is in general prohibited to direct runaway carriages towards track occupied by carriages with people.
+The railway rules of Polish law, along with PKP Polskie Linie Kolejowe internal regulations, state that runaway carriages, if possible, have to be directed onto a dead-end track, or else derailed in any possible way.
+Moreover, it is generally prohibited to direct runaway carriages towards tracks occupied by carriages with people.
 However, those regulations do not define or even mention the situation where a runaway train occurs.
 Runaway train is an EN57, an Electric multiple unit, passenger train, which does not fit into a definition of "runaway carriages" mentioned by rules.

 Danuta Gancarz decided to do as Gołuszka requested – she set the junctions at the station so 34527 could pass through – and radioed the driver of 43524 train to Sucha Beskidzka, Ryszard Budziak, ordering him to stop and reverse immediately because a runaway train was coming at him.
 Budziak did so, additionally sending the conductor Maciej Polak to the cab used in direction of Sucha so he could inform him about the distance between the trains.

 The train 34527 passed through Jeleśnia railway station with speed of 90 km/h.
 Minutes later, Polak, still standing in the rear cab of 43524, saw the approaching EN57-840.
 He relayed the distance between both trains to Budziak, who managed to speed up the train to 70 km/h.
 When the distance decreased to 30 meters, Polak retreated into the passenger compartment after radioing it, while Budziak engaged the brakes of EN57-1271 in order to stop both trains before a railway bridge in Żywiec.

 When both EMUs collided, EN57-840 was travelling at 85 km/h, while EN57-1241 speed was 65 km/h.
 The trains stopped after travelling further 300 meters.

 Both drivers – Budziak and Gołuszka – and six passengers were injured, but there were no fatalities.
 There was also damage to both EMUs and track.